elastic/integrations/packages/servicenow/docs/README.md

 ## Compatibility

-This module has been tested against the latest (updated Aug 1, 2024) ServiceNow API.
+This module has been tested with the latest(updated as of August 1, 2024) version of Xanadu on ServiceNow.

 ## Data streams